TL;DR

 Why is this crucial for your business?

-As Justin explains, this process is essential because it boosts performance through compliance.
+As Justin explains, this process is essential because it boosts performance through compliance

-By filtering out leads that either didn’t see approved consent language or didn’t give express one-to-one consent, you save money and resources.
+By filtering out leads that either didn’t see approved consent language or didn’t give express consent, you save money and resources.
 You avoid wasting your agents’ time and reduce TrustedForm Retain costs by not retaining certificates for leads that didn’t pass the Verify check.

 The setup process for Verify involves some initial preparation between advertisers and publishers, but it sets both parties up for success.
 As Justin points out, it’s also a great opportunity to enhance collaboration and communication.
 Whether you already have daily communication with your publishers or not, this process provides another chance to align expectations and maintain transparency.